 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's current judgments.
 Those judgments are normally based on knowledge and experience about past and current events and on assumptions about future events.
-Significant accounting estimates reflected in GWA's 2016 financial statements include management's estimate of the allowance for doubtful accounts, which is determined based upon past collection experience and aging of the accounts; management's estimated of accrued revenues, which is based on the most recent billing; management's realizable value; and management's estimate of depreciation expense, which is based on estimated useful lives of the respective capital assets.
-During the year ended September 30, 2016, we are not aware of any significant changes in accounting estimates or in management's judgments relating to such estimates.
+Significant accounting estimates reflected in GWA's 2017 financial statements include management's estimate of the allowance for doubtful accounts, which is determined based upon past collection experience and aging of the accounts; management's estimated of accrued revenues, which is based on the most recent billing; management's estimate of inventory obsolescence, which is based on management's evaluation of the inventory's realizable value; and management's estimate of depreciation expense, which is based on estimated useful lives of the respective capital assets.
+During the year ended September 30, 2017, we are not aware of any significant changes in accounting estimates or in management's judgments relating to such estimates.

-UNCORRECTED MISSTATEMENTS
+AUDIT ADJUSTMENTS AND UNCORRECTED MISSTATEMENTS

 Our audit of the financial statements was designed to obtain reasonable, rather than absolute, assurance about whether the financial statements are free of material misstatement, whether caused by error or fraud.
+As a result of our audit work, we identified matters that resulted in audit adjustments that we believe, either individually or in the aggregate, would have a significant effect on GWA's financial reporting process.
+Such proposed adjustments, listed in Attachment I, have been recorded in the accounting records and are reflected in the 2017 financial statements.

-We have attached to this letter, as Appendices A and B to Attachment I, summaries of uncorrected misstatements aggregated by us during the current engagement and pertaining to both the latest period as well as the prior period presented that were determined by management to be immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
+In addition, included as Appendices A to B to Attachment II, are summaries of uncorrected misstatements aggregated by us during the current engagement and pertaining to the latest and prior periods presented that were determined by management to be immaterial, both individually and in the aggregate, to the financial statements taken as a whole.